How Soon Is Now?: Artwork

-The single's cover art was a still from the film Dunkirk (1958) featuring British actor Sean Barrett, praying but looking sufficiently as though he was holding his crotch to have the sleeve altered in the United States, where a photograph of the band backstage at the 1984 Glastonbury Festival, which had previously appeared on the gatefold inside the Hatful of Hollow compilation, was used instead.
+The single's original 1984 US release featured a photo of the band backstage at the 1984 Glastonbury Festival, which had previously appeared on the gatefold inside the Hatful of Hollow compilation, was used instead.
 It is the only time a portrait of the band has appeared on the cover of one of their releases.
 Morrissey called it "an abhorrent sleeve – and [given] the time and the dedication that we put into the sleeves and artwork, it was tearful when we finally saw the record..."
+For the 1985 UK release, the single's cover art was a still from the film Dunkirk (1958) featuring British actor Sean Barrett praying.

 Music video

 Sire Records made an unauthorised music video to promote the song, which was co-directed by Paula Grief and Richard Levine.
 It intercut clips of the band playing live (including a shot of Johnny Marr showing Morrissey how to play the guitar), an industrial part of a city, and a girl dancing.
 The identity of the girl is unknown.
 This clip uses the US single edit of the song by Phil Brown, which is different to and slightly longer than the UK single edit.

 The band were not pleased by the result.
 Morrissey told Creem in 1985, "We saw the video and we said to Sire, 'You can't possibly release this... this degrading video.'
 And they said, 'Well, maybe you shouldn't really be on our label.'
 It was quite disastrous".
 Nonetheless, the video has been credited with helping make the song their most famous in the United States, along with heavy exposure on college radio.